dulanjayabhanu/Adyapana/README.md

 ## Introduction

 **Adyapana** is a standalone student management system designed for students who have completed their Advanced Levels in the Science stream.
-This web application facilitates efficient management of various processes at the institute, which has more than 2500 students.
+This application facilitates efficient management of various processes at the institute, which has more than 2500 students.

 <div>
   <img src="assets/admin_dashboard.png" alt="Admin Dashboard" style="border-radius: 10px; margin: 10px;">